DjangoForAll/Django-Course/Level_6/6_Sessions_and_authentication/Script/Readme.md

 path("user/logout", LogoutView.as_view()),
 ```

-since the LogoutView does not need a template, we can use the Class as-is without any changes, The logout redirects you to the default logout page currently, that behaviour can be changed by setting the `LOGOUT_REDIRECT_URL` setting.
+Since the LogoutView does not need a template, we can use the Class as-is without any changes, The logout redirects you to the default logout page currently, that behaviour can be changed by setting the `LOGOUT_REDIRECT_URL` setting.

-and now you have a working authentication system with a login page, signup page and logout page.
+And now you have a working authentication system with a login page, signup page and logout page.